chrissimpkins/cinder/docs/index.md

 MkDocs projects use a YAML settings file called `mkdocs.yml`.
 This is located in the root of your project directory after you use the `mkdocs new` command.
 Open the file in a text editor and modify it to include the `theme_dir` setting as follows:

 <pre><code class="yaml">site_name: [YOURPROJECT]
-theme_dir: cinder
+theme_dir: cindercone
 pages:
 - Home: index.md
 </code></pre>

-**Theme Updates**: If you choose the manual install approach, you can update your Cinder theme by downloading the new cinder.zip release archive and including it in your project.
+**Theme Updates**: If you choose the manual install approach, you can update your Cindercone theme by downloading the new cindercone.zip release archive and including it in your project.
 Then re-build your static site files (see instructions below).

 ## Test with a Local Site Server